Percapio/Crypto-Challenge/problem4/README.md

 };
 ```

 Here, our score function is evaluating the character itself.
-When the XOR'd binary string turns out to be within the English language, or a space character, then we want to give the overarching key _points_ for a positive result, else we have it return 0 for not being so.
+When the XOR'd binary string turns out to be within the English language, or a space character, then we want to give the overarching key _points_ for a positive result, else we have it return 0 for not being so. (_[example 2](./example2.js)_)

 Hopefully this helps!
 Off you go to tackle today's challenge: [Detect single-character XOR](https://cryptopals.com/sets/1/challenges/4)